kush1729/kush1729.github.io/_posts/2023-07-03-summer-quadratic_forms.md

 I will be writing my own course notes, which I will make available [here](https://kush1729.github.io/assets/pdf/Quadratic_Forms_Lecture_Notes.pdf).

 There will also be weekly problem sets, which are NOT required.
 The problem sets are just exercises for those who are interested in becoming more comfortable with the topic.
-There will also be some extra results/theorems in the problem sets which I feel are interesting exercises or that I just didn't have time to prove in class.
+Problem Sets: [1](https://kush1729.github.io/assets/pdf/PSet1-Sum23QF.pdf)